-The University of Pittsburgh campus is closed to the public.
-The ELI offices will be closed and operating remotely until further notice.
+Due to COVID-19 health and safety precautions, the ELI offices will be closed and operating remotely until further notice.
 The ELI is working remotely 8:30 am - 4:45 pm Monday - Friday.

 This course is designed to help non-native speakers of English improve their speaking and listening conversation skills.
 It is open to students, faculty and staff at the University of Pittsburgh as well as to international residents and visitors who are living and working in the Pittsburgh area.
-All classes are taught by teachers-in-training.
+All classes are taught remotely in real time over Zoom by teachers-in-training.
 The number of classes and levels offered each term are dependent on enrollment and teacher availability.

 - This class is usually offered Fall, Spring, and Summer terms.

 Spring 2021: January 25 - April 2, 2021.